-Services that are covered for you What you must pay when you get these services Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Services may require prior authorization Covered services include, but are not limited to: Services may require a referral • X-rays \$0 copay for X-rays Radiation (radium and isotope) therapy including technician materials and supplies 20% of the cost - Radiation, Surgical Supplies, Splints Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests \$0 copay for laboratory tests in a Physician Office or Stand Alone Lab \$10 copay for laboratory tests at an Outpatient Facility Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Services may require a prior authorization.
+Services may require a prior authorization.
+Covered services include, but are not limited to: In-Network Out-of-Network • X-rays \$0 Copay for X-rays 30% of the cost for X-rays Radiation (radium and isotope) therapy including technician materials and supplies: \$0 Copay for Radiation and Supplies 30% of the cost for Radiation and Supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations \$0 copay for surgical supplies, splints, casts and other medical supplies.
+30% of the cost for surgical supplies, splints, casts and other medical supplies Laboratory tests \$0 Copay for laboratory tests in a Physician Office or Stand-Alone Lab \$0 copay for laboratory tests at an Outpatient Facility 30% of the cost for laboratory tests in a Physician Office or Stand-Alone Lab 30% of the cost for laboratory tests at an Outpatient Facility Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Blood - \$0 copay after the first 3 pints Other outpatient diagnostic tests (Non-radiological) \$0 copay for COVID-19 testing
+All other components of blood are covered beginning with the first pint used \$0 Copay for blood after the first 3 pints 30% of the cost for blood after the first 3 pints Other outpatient diagnostic tests (Non-radiological) \$0 copay for COVID-19 testing \$0 copay for COVID-19 testing \$0 copay for a Diagnostic Colonoscopy 30% of the cost for a Diagnostic Colonoscopy

-Services that are covered for you What you must pay when you get these services \$0 copay for a Diagnostic Colonoscopy Other outpatient diagnostic tests (Radiological) \$25 copay for a Treadmill Stress Test \$25 copay for a Pulmonary Function Test \$0 copay for Home-based Sleep Study \$50 copay for a Sleep Study at other locations \$0 copay for other Non-Radiological outpatient diagnostic tests at a physician's office or stand alone lab \$25 copay for other Non-Radiological outpatient diagnostic tests at an outpatient facility g (g) \$0 copay for a Diagnostic Mammogram \$0 copay for a Diagnostic Bone Mass Measurement \$75 copay for an Ultrasound \$75 copay for Echocardiography \$200 copay for a CT scan \$200 copay for other Diagnostic Radiological Services (including MRI, MRA, PET, Nuclear Stress, Spec Scan) Outpatient hospital observation \$190 copay per stay for Medicare-covered Observation Services.
+Services that are covered for you What you must pay when you get these services \$0 copay for a Treadmill Stress Test 30% of the cost for a Treadmill Stress Test \$0 copay for a Pulmonary Function Test 30% of the cost for a Pulmonary Function Test \$0 copay for home-based sleep study 30% of the cost for home- based sleep study \$0 copay for a sleep study at other locations 30% of the cost for a sleep study at other locations \$0 copay for other Non-Radiological outpatient diagnostic tests at a physician's office or stand alone lab 30% of the cost for other Non-Radiological outpatient diagnostic tests at a physician's office or stand alone lab \$0 copay for other Non-Radiological outpatient diagnostic tests at an outpatient facility 30% of the cost for other Non-Radiological outpatient diagnostic tests at an outpatient facility Other outpatient diagnostic tests (Radiological) \$0 copay for a Diagnostic Mammogram 30% of the cost for a Diagnostic Mammogram \$0 copay for a Diagnostic Bone Mass Measurement 30% of the cost for a Diagnostic Bone Mass Measurementy \$0 copay for an Ultrasound 30% of the cost for an Ultrasound \$0 copay for an Echocardiography 30% of the cost for an Echocardiography \$0 copay for a CT Scan 30% of the cost for a CT Scan \$0 copay for other Diagnostic Radiological Services (including MRI, MRA, PET, Nuclear Stress, Spec Scan) 30% of the cost of other Diagnostic Radiological Services (including MRI, MRA, PET, Nuclear Stress, Spec Scan)